Skip to main content

 The other case was the fatal shooting of 23-year-old Jommil Baez-Quinones in February 2022.
 Deputies initially released info saying the man was an 18-year-old who was found shot to death in the area of Indian Pointe Circle.

-The case was reopened in October 2024, and detectives obtained an arrest warrant for 23-year-old Luis Eluvar Gonzalez, who was arrested and charges were filed by the state attorney’s office in September 2025.
+The case was reopened in October 2024, and investigators located and arrested 23-year-old Luis Eluvar Gonzalez with the help of U.S. Marshals.
+The state attorney’s office filed charges in September 2025.

 “Along with the internal team from the agency, we extend our gratitude to Ashley Garner and her team at FDLE, for their partnership and experience.
 The State Attorney’s Office has collaborated with this team, every step of the way.
 Without all the components participating in this review, success would not have been attained,” the sheriff’s office said in a release.